DigitalCommons/property-boundaries-service/readme.md

   bash install-remote.sh -u aubergine root@prod-2.digitalcommons.coop
   ```

+  Note that this will only succeed once you have uploaded the GitHub SSH deploy key (explained in the script's output).

 - Log into the server and, in the codebase, copy `.env.example` to `.env`.
 - Fill in `.env` with the credentials and API keys (in BitWarden or the password-store).
 - `bash scripts/deploy.sh` to run the DB migration scripts, build and serve the app with PM2

 ## Useful dev commands

-- `npx sequelize-cli db:migrate:undo:all` to reset database migrations
+- `npx sequelize-cli db:migrate:undo:all && npx sequelize-cli db:migrate` to reset database migrations
-- `npm run build` to transpile the typescript code into javascript in the `/dist` folder.
 - `npm run dev:serve` to start the server responding to API requests.
-- `npm run plot` to plot some of the analysis after a pipeline has run
+- `npm run build && npm run plot` to plot some of the analysis after a pipeline has run

 ## Ownerships + INSPIRE updates pipeline